DMNK20888/NavigatingMountSaintHelens/README.md

 # NavigatingMountSaintHelens
 A search algorithm project which finds the distance between two points on a topographical map of Mount Saint Helens.
 It uses a python backend and a PySimpleGUI GUI.
 It is packaged into an executable using PyInstaller.
+The program implements Dijkstra's search algorithm as we as the A* and weighted A* algorithms.
+The A* algorithms have admissible heuristics which aid in their search for the goal point.